 The ATAROS (Automatic Tagging and Recognition of Stance) project aims to identify acoustic signals of stance-taking (opinions, evaluations, judgments, etc.) in order to inform the development of automatic stance recognition in natural speech.
-Because existing corpora generally have a low frequency of stance-taking in conversation, we are creating an audio corpus of dyads completing collaborative tasks designed to elicit a high density of stance-taking at increasing levels of involvement.
-Funded by NSF IIS #1351034 awarded to PIs Gina-Anne Levow, Richard Wright, Mari Ostendorf.
+Because existing corpora generally have a low frequency of stance-taking in conversation, we have created an audio corpus of dyads completing collaborative tasks designed to elicit a high density of stance-taking at increasing levels of involvement.
+Funded by NSF grant IIS-1351034 awarded to PIs Gina-Anne Levow, Richard Wright, Mari Ostendorf.

 For access to the corpus for research purposes, send an email to email@example.com with your institutional affiliation and a short description of the type of data you want and how you plan to use it.

-Luan, Y., Wright, R.A., Ostendorf, M., & Levow, G.-A. (to appear).
+Luan, Y., Wright, R.A., Ostendorf, M., & Levow, G.-A. (2014).
 Relating automatic vowel space estimates to talker intelligibility.
 Proceedings of the 15th Annual Conference of the International Speech Communication Association (Interspeech 2014), Singapore, Sept.
-14-18, 2014. [manuscript]
+14-18. [manuscript]

 Technical Report 1 (May 2014): Corpus collection and initial task validation [manuscript]